chiffa/BioFlow/dev_log.rst

 Correct the HINT downloading and renaming

-Implement gene drop-out

-Implement edge drop-out
+Test gene and Edge drop-outs

 Switch to matrix instead of dict for a current/tension storing in a dense fashion